openshift/openshift-origin-design/web-console/project-details/select-route.md

 ## Design
 ![change route action](img/route-action.png)

-- For applications that have more than one route associated with them, an action link "Change" appears to the right of the displayed route.
+- For applications that have more than one route associated with them, an action link using `pficon-edit` appears to the right of the displayed route.
 - On hover, a tooltip gives gives the user more information about the action, e.g. "Choose a different route to display for this application."

 ![change route dialog](img/route-dialog.png)